jitsi/jitsi-meet/android/README.md

 Sets whether the Welcome page is enabled.
 See `getWelcomePageEnabled` for more information.

-NOTE: Must be called before `loadURL` for it to take effect.
+NOTE: Must be called before `loadURL`/`loadURLString` for it to take effect.

 #### onBackPressed()